-A simple vegan Irish stew with tons of umami flavour, chunks of tender vegetables, textured seitan and a savoury broth with Guinness.
+A simple vegan Irish stew with tons of umami flavor, chunks of tender vegetables, textured seitan, and a savory broth with Guinness.
 This is as close to the traditional recipe as possible and ready in just half an hour.

 I’ve seen a few vegan Irish stew recipes floating around and was not terribly impressed with some of the ingredients that we never use in Ireland.